QutEcoacoustics/interaction-experiments/content/experiments/fcs/Tutorial.md

 ---

-# 2.
+#

+Click the play button on the audio bar.

-You have three tools you can use to manipulate the soundscape below.
+You can can drag the audio button to anywhere in the soundscape to listen to it.

-Click anywhere on audio bar below the soundscape to play 60 sec of audio.

 Try it now.
 When you are happy that you understand how to use it, click Next.

 ---

-# 3.
+#

-If you hover your cursor over the soundscape you will see it change to +.
-You can use this to draw a box anywhere on the soundscape to indicate what you think is interesting using the select tool.
+If you drag your cursor over the soundscape (left click and hold) you will see a box appear.

-Try it now.
-Draw as many boxes as you like.
-They can be any size.
-They can overlap.
-You can also click and drag to move them.
-You can also delete them.

-When you are happy that you understand how to use it, click Next.
+Next to the box is a field that you can use to enter a description of what you think the sound is.

+Try drawing a box anywhere on the soundscape and entering a description of what you think it is.
+You can use the audio bar to give you more information.
 ---

-# 4.
+#

-Please hover your cursor over any of the boxes in the soundscape, and right click.

-You should see a text box appear.
-Enter text or numbers into the field.

-When you are happy that you can do so, please click Next.
+Take some time to explore the soundscape below.
+Try boxing and labelling five things that you think are interesting, then hit 'Next'.

 ---

-# 5.
+#

+See if you can find, box, and label the dawn chorus.
+The dawn chorus is when the birds begin chorusing at dawn.
+It is typically loud and between the hours of 5am and 7am.
-Try using all of the tools you have just learned to find and box one example of a bird call.
-Label it with the number `1`.
+When you find it please label it with the number '1', then hit 'Next'.

-When you have done so, click Next.

 ---

-# 6.
+#

-You have completed the tutorial.

-On the next page you will be shown a new soundscape.
+Take some time to explore the soundscape further.
+We are about to give you two tasks.

+This time we will be **timing you** to see how quickly you can find these sounds.

-You will need to find one example of each of the sounds listed above it as **quickly** as possible.
-You will be timed.
+We would like you to find **one example** of each of the sounds listed as **quickly** as possible.

+Your time **starts when you open the page** and **ends when you hit the 'Continue' button**.

-Click Next if you are ready to begin.
+Click Continue (under the visualisation) when you are ready to begin.

 {{< /carousel-maker >}}